-In 1976, the Playwrights Foundation (PF) initiated the Bay Area Playwrights Festival (BAPF), which remains our cornerstone program, to create a venue for young, vanguard playwrights and their collaborators to experiment with new ideas, develop and nurture creative collaborative relationships, and push the boundaries of the form.
-As one of the first new play festivals in the US and sustained for over 30 years, the BAPF is a hothouse for new work, with indispensable creative development opportunities offered to over 300 contemporary playwrights to date.
+In 1976, Playwrights Foundation initiated the Bay Area Playwrights Festival (BAPF) to create a venue for young, vanguard playwrights and their collaborators to experiment with new ideas, develop and nurture creative collaborative relationships, and push the boundaries of the form.
+The BAPF is a hothouse for new work, with indispensable creative development opportunities offered to over 300 diverse, fiercely talented contemporary playwrights to date.

 Our other programs include: the Producing Partners Initiative, the Rough Readings Series, the One Minute Play Festival, the Des Voix Festival, the New Play Institute, and the Resident Playwrights Initiative.